ASchoe311/DesktopDisplay/DesignDoc.md

 12. Possibly more in the future

 ### Connection method:
-The Arduino and the host PC will be attached together using two connections:
+The Arduino and the host PC will be attached together using a USB connection with CDC-ACM.
+Communications will follow UART protocol.

-1. Data will be passed from the host PC to the Arduino with a UART connection over CDC-ACM
-2. Data will be passed from the Arduino to the host PC over a USB to TTL UART adapter connected to the TX and RX pins on the Arduino

 ### Data schema
 Communication between the PC and Arduino will have a standard schema for the data.